Makin-Things/platinum-weather-card/README.md

 - Totally configurable with a gui editor (no more yaml)
 - Provide an upgrade path from @DavidFW1960 custom-weather-card (we are working very closely to ensure this works)
-- A ridiculous amount of flexibilty as we can not possibbly guess everyone's use case
+- A ridiculous amount of flexibilty, as we can not possibbly guess everyone's use case

 There has been a lot of code reused, but this card has effectively been rewritten from the ground up to make it more flexible.

 # Installation

 This plugin is now part of the default HACS store.
 Install card from HACS (note that it requires HACS 1.26.0 or greater) the same way you do for other plugins.
 After installing the card you can add as many instances of the card the the dashboard as you desire.
-Due to the complexities of the card (icons/split code for performance) it is not recommended you do a manual install (also you don't get automatic updates offered, basically use HACS!).
+Due to the complexities of the card (icons/split code for performance) it is not recommended you do a manual install (also you don't get automatic updates offered, please use HACS!).

 # Concepts

-The card has sections within the card, any of these sections can be enabled/disabled and reordered to suit your individual needs.
-Each section has its own configuration pages for the selection of entities and for control display and styling.
+The card has sections, any of these sections can be enabled/disabled and reordered to suit your individual needs.
+Each section has its own configuration pages for the selection of entities and to control display and styling.

 ![Platinum Weather card](https://raw.githubusercontent.com/Makin-Things/platinum-weather-card/master/images/all-sections-highlighted.png)

 It is understood that everyone's use case may be different (and you may have limited data depending on the weather integration you are using), the default settings are aimed at maintaining compatibiltiy with the old bom/custom/darksky weather card that we are aiming to deprecate.
-There is no reason that all of your weather date needs to be show on a single card, this card allows you to have multiple cards with different configurations to achieve what you want.
+There is no reason that all of your weather data needs to be shown on a single card.
+This card allows you to have multiple instances with different configurations to achieve what you want.

 Rather than putting everything in one gigantic card it is possible to create a few smaller cards, with each having a lot of options of disabled.
-For example you could choose to put observations on one card and forecast information on another.
+For example, you could choose to put observations on one card and forecast information on another.

 # Sections